What You Need To Know About Trucking Accidents

 - Truck drivers falling asleep or losing focus behind the wheel due to violations of driving time regulations

-- Equipment failure or other accidents caused by improper maintenance of the 18 wheeler
+- Equipment failure or other accidents caused by improper maintenance

 Unfortunately, if you drive on Florida roads and highways you must share them with commercial trucks of all sizes carrying all kinds of cargo.
 When the drivers of these large vehicles, or the people responsible for maintaining them, fail to follow proper safety guidelines, the results can be tragic.